 What we are doing now, at the Disaster Management Training Center, is to study the operations of all 47 types, first to get an overall picture, and then to go deeper into each of them individually, more specifically, for example, what are the key points and what is necessary in evacuation center management.
 Due to the effects of the new coronavirus, it is necessary to organize the work of evacuation center management, and evacuation center management alone is subdivided into about 300 tasks.

 We have developed a system called BOSS (Disaster Response Process Management System), which creates flowcharts to facilitate the smooth success of a wide range of responses.
 We will have people actually use BOSS, and when a disaster occurs, we will be able to grasp the overall picture and issue specific instructions.

-The Disaster Preparedness Training Center is based on the idea that we should teach this base well.
+The Disaster Management Training Center is based on the idea that we should teach this base well.

-What led to the establishment of the Disaster Preparedness Training Center?
+What led to the establishment of the Disaster Management Training Center?
 Can you tell us about the events that led to the use of learningBOX?

 Originally, I studied all kinds of disaster countermeasures in my laboratory.